SpringStudent/a-da/README.md

 #### gossip

-In terms of Netty's concurrency capabilities, it is no problem to support thousands to tens of thousands of long connections for remote desktop command transmission.
-Therefore, the Netty service at the transport layer will not be distributed for now, and even if it is, it is for learning purposes rather than practical application.
+Given Netty's concurrency capabilities, it is perfectly feasible to support thousands to tens of thousands of long connections for the transmission of remote desktop commands.
+Therefore, the Netty service at the transport layer will not be distributed for the time being.
+Even if it were to be distributed, it would be for educational purposes rather than practical application.
-According to the design of the current architecture, the bottleneck in concurrency mainly lies in the streaming media.
-Therefore, distributed streaming media is a must.
-Of course, since the clipboard involves large file transfers, it has also been implemented accordingly.
+In the current architectural design, the primary bottleneck in concurrency lies with streaming media.
+Hence, distributing the streaming media service is essential.
+Naturally, since the clipboard involves the transfer of large files, distribution is also necessary for this component.
+Fortunately, thanks to the stateless nature of both streaming media and file transfer, implementing distribution is relatively straightforward.
+This stands in contrast to the Netty service, which is stateful.
+Distributing the Netty service would require reliance on a central database such as Redis or MySQL, involving extensive modifications and complexities.